xalaida/laravel-geonames/README.md

 - set up daily updates in scheduler
 - (optional) publish nova resources

+### Translations

+Translations are powered on the [nevadskiy/laravel-translatable](nevadskiy/laravel-translatable) package.

+If you want to use them, download the package.

+If you don't want to use translations, you can remove the corresponding translation seeders from the config and the `HasTranslations` trait from published models as well.

 ### Default structure and behaviour

 - Migrate the database